The best of Indian military writing

 1965 War

-Written in a very dry army style (the word `despatches’ sums it up) and more
+Written in a very dry army style (the word `despatches’ is an army term) and more

 suited for a serious scholar of military history, it is however the one book where every unit is